exe44/hikaru/README.md

 hikaru
 ======
-a c++ audio manager which can play sound / bgm
+an audio manager which can play sound / bgm

 platform
 --------